We consider each parent’s income equally when we make a child support assessment. We don’t use income from non parent carers.

 If the estimate is lower you may have to:

-If the Australian Tax Office hasn’t told us what your income was for the financial year, we base your payments on provisional income.
+If the ATO hasn’t told us your income for the financial year, we base your payments on provisional income.

 You can tell us your adjusted taxable income for the most recent financial year.
 We’ll use this if we think it’s likely to be right.